Learn Python with Talk Python's 270 hours of courses

 07:39 So I think it's pretty interesting.

-07:59 And I think the key is, it's not going anywhere anytime soon.
+07:59 And I think the key is, you know, it's not going anywhere anytime soon.

 08:04 And like I shared in my PyTexas keynote, AI has been around since the 1950s.